bemurphy/cinch-fortune/README.md

 Installation
 ------------

-if you haven't already...
+if you haven't already:

   $ gem install cinch

-then install this gem.
+then install this gem:

   $ gem install cinch-fortune